 Our history: 1884-present

-2020 marks our 125th birthday and we’ve come a long way since Octavia Hill, Sir Robert Hunter and Canon Hardwicke Rawnsley founded the National Trust on 12 January 1895.
+We've been running for over 125 years.
+We’ve come a long way since Octavia Hill, Sir Robert Hunter and Canon Hardwicke Rawnsley founded the National Trust on 12 January 1895.

 Take a look below to learn about some of the key moments in our past, and the people who have supported us.